pingswept/me30-website/content/logistics/syllabus.md

 Essentially, we'll give you a [bunch of stuff](http://andnowforelectronics.com/logistics/kit/) and ask for some payment in return (but can help those who need it).
 You'll get to keep the "consumables" portion of the kit, and you'll return the re-usable hardware at the end of the semester so next year's students can use them.
 Please keep track of and take good care of your components and equipment.

-This year the consumable kit cost is $43.
+This year the consumable kit cost is $43, payble via Venmo to Nolop.
 If the cost is a hardship, the department can help.
 Please read the section below about financial constraints.

 ### Printed circuit board fabrication